nmbrodnax/asps-writing/README.md

 All scripts are written using [R](http://www.r-project.org).

 **Status**
  * [togglapi.R](https://github.com/nmbrodnax/asps-writing/blob/master/togglapi.R) requests user and time-entry details from the Toggl website.
 A Toggl account and administrative access to a workspace are required.
+By default, requests return all time entries for one week prior to the date of query.
+ * [togglapi_all_time.R](https://github.com/nmbrodnax/asps-writing/blob/master/togglapi_all_time.R) requests time-entry details from a date specified by the user to the date of the query.
  * [togglreports.R](https://github.com/nmbrodnax/asps-writing/blob/master/togglreports.R) IN PROGRESS
  * Function Definitions
   * [def_fromISO.R](https://github.com/nmbrodnax/asps-writing/blob/master/def_fromISO.R) converts date/time in [ISO 8601](http://www.ietf.org/rfc/rfc3339.txt) format to a format readable by the [chron](http://cran.r-project.org/web/packages/chron/index.html) R package.